 But where free speech is concerned, such policies can be a controversial issue for students at public institutions.
 Chris Hansen, an attorney for the American Civil Liberties Union, said the fairness of regulating such expression would depend in part on what rules the students agreed to beforehand, how clear the rules were and what was being prohibited.

 “When the coach is setting rules of limiting speech, he’s pushing the outer limits of his authority,” Hansen said.
 “I can imagine some speech restrictions a coach can impose, like you can’t yell in a coach’s ear when he’s trying to call plays.
 But the notion that you can ban criticism strikes me as difficult to reconcile with the First Amendment.”

 Meanwhile, such sites keep chugging along, benefiting from the attention and eager to provide cover for their customers.
 Facebook boasts that it is the seventh-most trafficked site on the Internet and has 7.3 million registered users.
 MySpace claims to be second in page views only to Yahoo and has more than 78 million members.

 “The idea of banning college athletes from the site is insane,” Facebook spokesman Chris Hughes said.
 “It’s like banning students from using e-mail or Instant messenger – these are essential technologies for the modern college student.

 “If students themselves don’t want to make their profile – or any single part of it – available to everyone in their collegiate community, they can choose to change their privacy settings. . . .
 We’re interested in giving our users the maximum control over what information they share about themselves and who they share it with.”Download file "College athletes caught in tangled web"

-Schools: University of South Dakota San Diego State University University of Central Florida Louisiana State University Florida State University Syracuse University Cases: University of Central Florida: Censorship of Internet Speech
+Schools: Syracuse University University of South Dakota San Diego State University University of Central Florida Louisiana State University – Baton Rouge Florida State University Cases: University of Central Florida: Censorship of Internet Speech